Prepare data for analysis

 The Expression Builder closes and the DOF_Hazards feature layer is symbolized by penetrating and non-penetrating features.

-10. On the Symbology pane, click the symbol for the Penetrating class.
-On the Gallery tab, choose the red Penetrating Obstacles symbol, and click the Back button.
+- On the Symbology pane, click the symbol for the Penetrating class.
+On the Gallery tab, choose the red Penetrating Obstacles symbol.

 You have updated the Penetrating and Non penetrating symbols.

-2. In the Contents pane, right-click the Construction_Hazards layer and click Symbology.
+- In the Contents pane, confirm that the Construction_Hazards layer is selected.

-5. In the Expression box, delete the existing expression, and copy and paste the following Arcade script:
+- In the Expression box, delete the existing expression and copy and paste the following Arcade script:

-8. On the Symbology pane, click the symbol for the Not penetrating class.
-In the Gallery tab, choose the green Non penetrating Obstacles symbol, and click the Back button.
+- In the Symbology pane, change the symbol for the Not penetrating class to the green Non-penetrating Obstacles symbol.

 The proposed construction hazard features that penetrate the OIS are now easier to see.